 Johnsons Developers & Negative Treatments

-In 1950 there was a wide variety of developers and negative modifying agents available from Johnsons of Hendon for those wishing to carry out home processing of black & white films and papers .
-Apart from Wellcome's 'Tabloid' range, the following appear in the booklets on the Johnson Way to Better Photography page.
-Costs are for 1950, but some are 1953 or even later if the product was introduced at a later date.
-Johnsons also supplied (from 1949 ?) processing kits for the additive transparency DufayColor film, for 10s/6d (52.5p).
+In 1950 there was a wide variety of developers and negative modifying agents available from Johnsons of Hendon for those wishing to carry out home processing of black & white films and papers.
+Apart from Wellcome's 'Tabloid' range, the following appear in the range of advertising booklets shown on the Johnson Way to Better Photography page.
+Indicative costs quoted below are generally for the 1950s, but some are 1960s.

-By 1970 the number of amateur products was much reduced, probably reflecting the move away from amateur home darkroom production of monochrome prints to taking colour slides or using merchant d&p colour printing.
+By 1970 the number of amateur products was much reduced, probably reflecting the reduced number of amateurs using black & white film and a home darkroom to produce monochrome prints.
+By 1970, most amateurs were either taking colour slides or using merchant d&p colour printing.

 AZOL